 In any year, winter can be extremely challenging time for the NHS; but the winter of 2020/21 looks to be especially tough due to the continuing battle against Covid-19 and the virus’ vaccination programme rollout.
-Given that winter is traditionally one of the NHS’s busiest periods, what exactly can it expect over the coming months?
+Given that winter pressures traditionally contribute to one of the NHS’s busiest periods, what exactly can it expect over the coming months?
 And perhaps more importantly, how can we protect it?
 Find out in today’s blog post.

 What’s the impact of winter on the NHS?